spine-tools/Spine-Toolbox/docs/source/data_store_form/updating_data.rst

 Updating entities and classes
 =============================

-Using *Edit items* dialogs
+Using *Edit...* dialogs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Select any number of entity and/or class items in *Object tree*
 or *Relationship tree*, or any number of object and/or relationship items in *Entity graph*.
-Then do one of the following:

-- Select **Edit -> Edit selected items** from the menu bar.
+Then, either select **Edit -> Edit selected items** from the menu bar,
-- Right-click on the selection to bring the context menu, and select **Edit selected items**.
+or right-click on the selection and choose **Edit selected items** from the context menu.

-One separate *Edit items* dialog will pop up for each selected entity or class type,
+One separate *Edit...* dialog will pop up for each selected entity or class type,
 and the tables will be filled with the current data of selected items.
 E.g.:

 .. image:: img/edit_object_classes_dialog.png